MooersLab/writingProgress2022/README.md

 A simpler and faster solution is to paste the text into a text area of a webpage that returns the word count.
 I used the third example on this [webpage of the Geeks for Geeks website](https://www.geeksforgeeks.org/how-to-make-a-word-count-in-textarea-using-javascript/).
 I paste the selected text into the text area of the attached wordCount.html file, and it reports the word count.
-I stored this html file with my homepage (index3.html) on my harddrive.
+I stored this html file with my private homepage (index3.html) on my harddrive.
 I made a link to wordCount.html from my index3.html file.
 In a few seconds, I can click on that link and paste from my clipboard a text selection into the text area of this page and get back the word count.
-The result of doing so with an earlier version of the last two paragraphs is shown below.
+The result of doing so with an earlier version of the first three paragraphs of this README.md is shown below.
+Reload the webpage to clear the textarea of text and prepare it for pasting in new text.

 <p align="center"><img src="images/countWords.png" style="width: 65vw; min-width: 330px;"></p>